-Image generation models must be integrated through the extension mechanism (Skill, Slash Command, or Agent) of each tool.
+Image generation models must be integrated through each tool's extension mechanism (Skill, Slash Command, or Agent).

-The following example demonstrates how to integrate an image generation model in Claude Code using a Slash Command.
-The integration process is similar for other tools, with differences in the extension mechanism and configuration file path.
+This example shows how to integrate an image generation model in Claude Code using a Slash Command.
+The process is similar for other tools, with differences in extension mechanism and configuration file path.

 Step 1: Create a Slash Command